IEEE Region 5 Student Robotics Competition

 - 3:00PM – Final Round of Competition Completed

 Intent to Compete: Teams are strongly encouraged to submit the Intent to Compete form below as soon as possible.
-Teams MUST submit the form AND each member register for the IEEE Region 5 Student Conference by March 4, 2020 to be eligible to compete.
+Teams MUST submit the form AND each member register for the IEEE Region 5 Student Conference to be eligible to compete.
 Teams will be notified by email of their acceptance or wait-listed status once they have completed registration.